opentofu/opentofu/rfc/20241011-standardized-logging.md

 ### Go log

 Go's built-in log functionality in the `log` package provides a basic, Sprintf-style logger.
 However, it does not provide an interface, and it is very cumbersome to route log messages to `t.Logf`, which makes it less than ideal for our purposes.
-It also does not provide a context passing functionality.
+It also does not provide a context passing functionality, nor does it provide a trace log level.

 ### Go slog

 Go's structured logger in the `log/slog` package provides as structured logging interface for Go.
 However, it does not provide an interface, does not provide an Sprintf-style calling convention as it is meant primarily for structured logging.
 Callers must call `fmt.Sprintf` themselves to create a readable parametrized error message.
 It also provides no easy way to route messages to `t.Logf`.
+It also does not provide a Trace log level, which has to be added.

 ### Custom overlay